-Some children who have gotten the product in their mouths have had excessive vomiting, wheezing and gasping.
+Some children who have eaten the product have had excessive vomiting, wheezing, and gasping.
 Some get very sleepy.
-Some have had breathing problems serious enough to need a ventilator to help them breathe.
+Some have had breathing problems serious enough to need a ventilator.
 There have also been reports of corneal abrasions (scratches to the eyes) when the detergent gets into a child’s eyes.
 There are also reports of severe outcomes related to exposures in older adults .

-As of June, poison control centers have managed 4,448 exposure cases in children 5 and younger about laundry detergent packets in 2018.
+As of August 2018, poison control centers have managed 6,224 cases related to laundry detergent packet exposure in children 5 and younger.
 For more information on how poison control center data is collected, please click here .

 The experts at your local poison center urge parents and caregivers to:

 Click to review AAPCC’s position statement on single-load liquid laundry packets.